For a limited time, book your 2020, 2021 & 2022 group tour packages with no deposit required!!!

 Please note: If you would like to request neighboring rooms next to your traveling companions, you and your traveling companions must have the same room types in order to be next to each other.
 For example, if you have requested a double room, but your traveling companions have requested a twin, or triple room, then neighboring rooms cannot be accommodated.
 However, if both you and your traveling companions match in room type, then neighboring rooms will likely be arranged for your convenience.

 Winter in Japan is not severe, especially on the Pacific coast where the climate is generally dry and the skies are often blue.
 This is "The Golden Triangle of Japan Tour Winter: Kawazu Cherry Blossom Festival & Snow Monkeys", an itinerary especially revised for your winter visit.
 This tour gives you a sampling of all that Japan has to offer, from unique locales to "must see" tourist attractions in Tokyo, Mt Fuji, Matsumoto, Takayama, Kanazawa, Kyoto and Nara.
-You will also be able to see a ...
+You will also be able to ...
 View More

 Winter in Japan is not severe, especially on the Pacific

-coast where the climate is generally dry and the skies are
+coast where the climate is generally dry and the skies

 often blue.
 This is "The Golden Triangle of Japan Tour